-Basically, building permit expediters get paid to understand the local building codes and advise the owner’s, architects and engineers on how to get their building projects approved more quickly.
+A quality building permit expediter is a multi-disciplined professional that specializes in the submittal and permitting process and local building codes of specific areas of the country.
+Professional permit expediters can advise on local ordinances, special overlay zones and codes and advise the owner’s, architects and engineers on how to get their building projects approved more quickly.
 Building permit expediters will go to City Hall and wait for their clients to see City Officials and discuss blueprint revisions with plan examiners.
-Building Permit Expediter also have extensive Planning experience an will be paid to represent their clients at zoning, architectural review and variance hearings.
+Permit expediters can also have extensive Planning experience and can represent their clients at zoning, architectural review and variance hearings.

 Building permit expediters typically charge by the hour or by the project.
-Buiding permit expediters used to be used more as “paper-pushers” before the big housing bust.
-These days, they are typically multi-disciplined professionals that do more than act as a courier.
 A good building permit expediter should have one or more certifications in real estate development and have experience in both zoning and building code interpretation.
 Now, expediters are increasingly hired by engineers, architects and owners to advise them on complex problems like how to interpret zoning code to allow more square footage within a parcel or how to get all the documents in perfect order so that the project is accepted for submittal the first time.
 Like lawyers, expediters can bill by the hour or the project and usually retain a computer like memory of the current city codes and can negotiate for you from a place of knowledge with high-level officials.
 Expediters work best when brought in early and assigned the role to assist the architect in anticipating any design issues might pop up.

-“Expediting is now becoming more like a Code Consulting than ever before.”
-States Mike Robinson, President of Permit Place, a Building Permit Expediting firm based out of Los Angeles.
+“Expediting is now becoming more of a specialty than ever before.”
+States Mike Robinson, President of Permit Place, and Permit Report, a Permit Expediting and Permit Research firm based out of Los Angeles.
 “Building Permit Expediters are becoming more and more accepted as professionals that can contribute significantly to reduce time and costs to the homeowner.”
 If you want to be successful with your home improvement project, I would strongly suggest at least speaking to an expediter.”

 Many building permit expediters will tell you what they know about a City or County’s process before you have to commit to hiring them.
 They usually perform minor research or due diligence on the property in question and should provide you with a small report about what it will take to permit your project, how long, what applications and what the costs will be.